taocpp/PEGTL/README.md

 ### Introduction

-Grammars are written as regular C++ code, created with template programming (not template meta programming), i.e. nested template instantiations that naturally correspond to the inductive definition of PEGs or other parser combinator approaches.
+Grammars are written as regular C++ code, created with template programming (not template meta programming), i.e. nested template instantiations that naturally correspond to the inductive definition of PEGs (and other parser-combinator approaches).

-A comprehensive set of parser rules that can be combined and extended by the user is included, as are mechanisms for debugging grammars and attaching user-defined actions to grammar rules.
+A comprehensive set of [parser rules](https://github.com/ColinH/PEGTL/blob/master/doc/Rule-Reference.md) that can be combined and extended by the user is included, as are mechanisms for debugging grammars, and for attaching user-defined [actions](https://github.com/ColinH/PEGTL/blob/master/doc/Actions-and-States.md) to grammar rules.
 Here is an example of how a PEG grammar rule is implemented as C++ class with the PEGTL.

 ```c++